SSAGESLabs/PySAGES/docs/notebooks/Install_PySAGES_Environment.md

 <!-- #region id="0opWLiz1shLz" -->
 ##### ___
-Set up a directory that we will use as installation prefix (this can be different depending on where you want to install everything).
+Set up a directory that we will use as an installation prefix (this can be different depending on where you want to install everything).
 <!-- #endregion -->

 ```python id="YQplbeQbsvg_"